Legal professions - introduction

 - have practised as a lawyer for a total of at least five years.

 The commission invites candidates to an individual interview.
-A psychology expert takes part in the individual interview and submits a reasoned opinion on each candidate.
+A psychology specialist takes part in the individual interview and submits a reasoned opinion on each candidate.
 The criteria for selecting candidates are the results of final examinations on additional courses in Luxembourg law and the traineeship final examination, professional experience, any additional qualifications and any publications.
 Candidates are selected by the commission.

-The office of judge is incompatible with being a member of the Government, member of parliament, mayor, alderman or municipal councillor, holding any public or private salaried position, being a notary or bailiff, holding a military or ecclesiastical office or being a lawyer.
+The office of judge is incompatible with being a member of the government, member of parliament, mayor, alderman or municipal councillor, holding any public or private salaried position, being a notary or bailiff, holding a military or ecclesiastical office or being a lawyer.
 Judges are impartial and are bound to professional secrecy.
 Their remuneration is set by law.

 For more information, please refer to the page on the profession of judge on the Ministry of Justice website.